RobbieW69/How-To-Mod-7-Days-To-Die/README.md

 # Modding 7 Days To Die
-I will go through the basic steps for modding 7 Days To Die.
+I will go through the basic steps for modding 7 Days To Die (For PC users, currently there is no way to mod Console).
 We will go over how to add mods, create mods, and edit mods.

 Note: We will only be making server side XML mods.